dan24678/insights2csv/README.md

 their Insights tables into a relational DB to run various single-use queries or data mining exercises. insights2csv.py allows easy extraction of Insights data into a CSV file, from where it can be imported into the DB of your choice.
+You can also use this to get Insights data into Excel.

 If you're on OS-X, I'd strongly recommend looking at [Postgres.app](http://postgresapp.com/) for analyzing your New Relic data.
 It lets you get a Postgres DB